wiprobotics/Disease-Spread-Sim/DevDiary.md

 The custom distribution included a module named "brain" which was a neural network library containing a node called "brain area" allowing for the easy implementation of neural networks.

+After initial research into this library I made the decision to use it for the full project.
+This was because it was very easy to use and had a few well thought out youtube tutorials to help me.

 <h3 id="Era1Citations">Citations</h3>

 <ol>